 and my mouth shall declare your praise."

-Click here for: Tuesday of the Fifth Week in Lent
+Click here for: Thursday, Fourth Week in Lent

 Grant, we pray, almighty God,